High-Functioning Anxiety:When Doing Everything Well Isn’t Enough

 Anxiety Directed Outward

-This is not weakness.
-In many cases, it began as an entirely rational adaptation.
-Caring for others, performing well, earning approval.
-These were ways of creating stability in environments where stability was not guaranteed.
+For many people, it began as a perfectly understandable adaptation.
+Caring for others.
+Performing well.
+Earning approval.
+These were ways of creating stability in environments where stability could never be taken for granted.

 When Anxiety Becomes Identity